Skip to content

 How It Works

-1. Evaluate all neighbors
+1. Evaluate all neighbors (move, new_solution pairs)

-2. Pick the best non-tabu neighbor (or tabu if it's a new best)
+2. Pick the best non-tabu neighbor

-4. Decrement all cooldowns, remove expired
+5. Decrement all timers, remove expired entries

 Tips